 His intent gaze made my cheeks go red.
 I passed through the door and exhaled slowly when I was out of his line of vision and halfway up the stairs.
-One thing about these princes...I've gotten way more attention from guys in one night than in the past month back home!
+One thing about these princes...I've gotten way more attention from guys in one night than in an entire semester back home!
 A vision of those piercing hazel eyes flashed through my mind again and I felt my heart do a funny jump in my chest.
 I think I'm going to like it here...

 As I turned the knob to enter my bedroom, Kip cleared his throat and began in that squeaky voice of his, "Well, princess, I must say, I am impressed with your adjustment!
 You did well tonight."

 I smiled, touched.
 "You really think so?
 Thank you."

 Kip nodded.
 "Well, get a good night's sleep.
 I will send for you tomorrow morning at 8 AM, sharp!
 We have a lot to do!"